 Hosting a website should be based on a strong knowledge of the server specifications and settings.
 It can be easy to choose a hosting service, but all your hard work will be lost if you choose the wrong company.
 In today’s post, I’ll show you the Namecheap vs Bluehost web hosting services comparison.
 So, you know the one that offers better services.
 They’re two popular web hosting providers with thousands of hosted domains and reviews around the web.

-Namecheap is a trusted domain name registrar and web hosting company.
+NameCheap is a trusted domain name registrar and web hosting company.
 They have years of experience in web hosting, and they offer lots of tools and options to manage your site professionally.
 The company is based in Los Angeles, California and it’s an ICANN accredited (Internet Corporation for Assigned Names and Numbers) business of course.

-Namecheap has a very cheap hosting plan that start from $9.88 per year and that’s amazing.
+Namecheap has a very cheap hosting plan that starts from $9.88 per year and that’s amazing.
 The shared hosting they offer lets you build up to 3 websites at low cost.
 Moreover, you get unlimited bandwidth and 20 GB of SSD disk space.
 That means, your website will be loaded faster than the regular HDD drives.

 The company offers different types of web hosting.
 That includes shared hosting, VPS, dedicated servers, and even cloud hosting.
 All that comes with a professional customer support based in the USA.
 You get help by live chat, emails, or tickets.
 The company doesn’t offer a phone support, however, their live chat system is always helpful and friendly.
 You get instant support from web hosting experts.

 Namecheap as a trusted, and a well known hosting provider that offers a 100% uptime guaranteed.
 That means your site will be available all the times.
 Of course, that’s thanks to their powerful cloud infrastructure with thousands of SSD servers and very fast network connections.